evolution-gaming/scala-bootcamp/sbt/4-Change.md

 ```
 And this does not guarantee anyhow that the first task will run before a second
 one.
 This is a mechanism behind ability of sbt to run the tasks in parallel.
-It _will_ run everything it can in paralell.
+It _will_ run everything it can in parallel.

-Excercise: define `Compile / run` task that:
+Exercise: define `Compile / run` task that:

 1. Prints used Scala version when started (consider using `scalaVersion.value`).
 2. Runs a normal `Compile / run` task (consider using `(Compile / run).evaluated`).